gavinelliott/blog/src/site/index.md

 ## Latest writing...

-I share articles about topics which I'm currently working through in my head.
+I share articles about topics which I'm currently musing on.

 <ul class="listing">
 {%- for page in collections.post | reverse -%}